ITNaveen/Terraform-NT/base/remote-state.md

   content  = "We love pets!"
 }

-Now we want to save state file to S3, DynamoDB - TERRAFORM.TF terraform {
+Now we want to save state file to S3, DynamoDB - so terraform then backend "s3" then key value based bucketname, key, region, tablename.
+TERRAFORM.TF
+terraform {
   backend "s3" {